RefurbishedCommodore/Commodore128/Artwork 310381 (Rev 9)/Ser. No. DA 4 354432/README.md

 <div align="center">

-*"A picture is worth a thousand words"*
+*"A picture is worth a thousand words."*

-Below is a collection of pictures of the final result of the refurbishment of this Commodore 128.
+Below is a collection of pictures showing the final result of the refurbishment of this Commodore 128.
 Hope you like it!
 Click to enlarge!

 </div>